Creating your CV

 These are useful in academic CVs as they can be helpful for highlighting the area of research you want to enter.

 Can also be useful in explaining a change of direction in your studies or career if you have a varied work or educational history.

 Work backwards, starting with university, followed by your high school (A-Levels, GCSEs or equivalents).
 If you have not yet graduated you can give your predicted or expected degree results e.g. BSc (Hons) Computer Science – expected 2:1.

 There is no need to put education prior to high school in a CV.
-Put the full name, dates, and overall grades acquired, and you don't have to put the full address of each institution in- the city or town will do if it's not obvious from the institution name.
+Put the full name, dates, and overall grades acquired for each qualification.
+You don't have to write the full address of each institution - the city or town will do if it's not obvious from the institution name.